The best views of Mount Fuji

 Lake Ashi and Mount Fuji seen from the Sorin Plaza in Onshi Hakone Park

-© By Quercus acuta, wikimedia
+by Quercus acuta, wikimedia

 8. Mishima Skywalk

 This 400-meter-long suspension bridge is the longest pedestrian bridge in Japan.
-Located around 30 minutes by car and an hour by train from Hakone, it offers spectacular views of Mount Fuji, Suruga Bay and the surrounding forest.
+Located about 30 minutes by car and an hour by train from Hakone, it offers spectacular views of Mount Fuji, Suruga Bay and the surrounding forest.

 Le mont fuji vu de la passerelle Mishima